 Once a target has been primed, hitting them with any Detonator ability will trigger an explosion, which deals more damage and activates a combo.

-Additionally, each Javelin has its own unique effect when performing combos.
-The Ranger is able to deal huge single-target damage, Storm can spread status effects to nearby enemies, Colossus is able to dish out damage across a wide area, and the Interceptor covers itself in an aura that freezes, burns, or poisons nearby enemies.
+Additionally, each Javelin has a unique effect when performing combos.
+The Ranger can deal massive single-target damage, Storm can spread status effects to nearby enemies, Colossus can dish out damage across a wide area, and the Interceptor covers itself in an aura that freezes, burns, or poisons nearby enemies.

 Mastering when to time your combos and coordinating with your team will take a lot of practice.
 However, it’s worth it as combos become crucial in endgame battles and make Anthem’s combat feel much more engaging.

 Primers & Detonators

 Earlier, we mentioned Primers and Detonators, and now we’re going to go into detail about what they are and how they work.

-When it comes to damage, Primers pack less of a punch due to the fact that their primary use is inflicting status effects on enemies.
+When it comes to damage, Primers pack less of a punch since their primary use is inflicting status effects on enemies.
 Detonators, on the other hand, deal massive damage, especially when triggered by a Colossus or Ranger.

-You’ll notice that some abilities don’t fall into either categories, like the Ranger’s Spark Beam or the Storm’s Flame Burst.
-Abilities like these typically deal more damage than both Primers and Detonators alone; however they’re no match for the output damage of a good combo.
+You’ll notice that some abilities don’t fall into either category, like the Ranger’s Spark Beam or the Storm’s Flame Burst.
+Abilities like these typically deal more damage than both Primers and Detonators alone; however, they’re no match for the output damage of a good combo.

 Elemental Types & Status Effects